Zunaid-001/RAG-with-PDF/README.md

 # RAG-with-PDF
 This project is a Streamlit-based Conversational Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and interact with their content through natural language queries.
 It integrates LangChain, Groq’s LLaMA-3 model, and HuggingFace embeddings to provide context-aware
+This project is a Streamlit-based Conversational Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and interact with their content through natural language queries.
+It integrates LangChain, Groq’s LLaMA-3 model, and HuggingFace embeddings to provide context-aware answers while maintaining a persistent chat history across sessions.